ClockShark Invoices are available on the Standard and Pro Plans

 ClockShark allows you to create and manage your invoices from beginning to payment.
 Manage your customers and jobs, track detailed time, add billable time, send invoices, and receive payments all in one system.

 Viewing Your Invoices

 You can view all your invoices by viewing the Invoice list page.
 This page provides a snapshot of important information about each invoice.
 You can open the details for an invoice by clicking on it or take quick actions like sending the invoice using the paper airplane icon or by selecting the three-dot menu and selecting an action.

-The page displays all invoices from the last 365 days, but you can narrow down which invoices are displayed by filtering for specific Customers, Jobs, Statuses, and change the date range.
+The page displays all invoices from the last 365 days, but you can narrow down which invoices are displayed by filtering for specific Customers, Jobs, Status, and change the date range.
 Columns can be sorted and you can search for individual invoices by their Invoice ID.

 Once an Invoice is created you can view it more closely by viewing its details page.
 Head over to the Invoices page to search and view your current invoices.
 Click on an Invoice in order to see all the details and actions you may want to take.
 You can also open the details page for an Invoice from an associated Customer, Job, or Quote.

 The details page displays the Invoice ID, issue date and due date, current status, the activity history, associated Customer information, any associated Jobs or Quotes, and a preview of the Invoice.
 There is also a comment box that allows your team to have internal conversations about this invoice if needed.
 You can mention users with an “@” in order for that user to get notified.
 You can read more about comments here.

 The preview of the Invoice displays the sections and line items, totals, message to the Customer, any attachments, and the invoice footer.